 During our first almost-ten years our line-up has changed a little.
 We still miss our friend and colleague Rosie Staal, who wrote for the FTR on books, literature, the visual arts and travel (with her husband David Eidelstein).

-Contributors to the Fine Times Recorder include Gay Pirrie-Weir, reviewing and writing about the theatre, dance, music and more, and Fanny Charles, reporting on local food and the visual arts, with occasional contributions from Mark Blackham writing about stage and music, David Grierson reviewing concerts and musicals, Paul Jordon reviewing classical music, David Eidlestein on days out and travel and Rosie Staal on books, literature and visual arts.
+Contributors to the Fine Times Recorder include Gay Pirrie-Weir, reviewing and writing about the theatre, dance, music and more, and Fanny Charles, reporting on local food, the visual arts and the environment.

 Fanny Charles and Gay Pirrie-Weir are the founders and co-editors of the FTR.

 Send us an email at the FTR – email@example.com – with information about events you are organising, follow the listing to see what’s on offer, and see the directory for a useful (and growing) list of contacts, all in one place – your FTR.

 If you have a personal email address for Gay Pirrie-Weir, it has now changed to firstname.lastname@example.org, so please amend your databases as emails to the old address will bring you a spammed viagra offer!
 Sorry.